-Infrastructure necessary to support new development must provide or contribute towards ensuring a range of multi-functional green, blue, and natural infrastructure, nature recovery, net gain in biodiversity and public realm improvements.
+Infrastructure necessary to support new development must provide or contribute towards ensuring a range of multifunctional green, blue, and natural infrastructure, nature recovery, net gain in biodiversity and public realm improvements.
 These include but are not limited to:

-- Provision of a wide range of open space within development sites to meet amenity, recreational and functional needs - Provision of a multifunctional network of green and blue infrastructure and to enhance biodiversity - Provision of areas for nature recovery - Provision of new public realm and enhancements at key centres of activity - Contributions towards recreation disturbance avoidance and mitigation measures for European designated sites as identified in the Essex Recreational disturbance Avoidance and Mitigation Strategy.
+- Provision of a wide range of open space within development sites to meet amenity, recreational and functional needs - Provision of a multifunctional network of green and blue infrastructure to enhance biodiversity - Provision of areas for nature recovery - Provision of new public realm and enhancements at key centres of activity - Contributions towards recreation disturbance avoidance and mitigation measures for European designated sites as identified in the Essex Recreational disturbance Avoidance and Mitigation Strategy - Contributions towards addressing cumulative recreational pressure on SSSIs.